 More progress came in the early 2000s.
 The network launched a luxury-homes division and RSN evolved into RE/MAX University.
 The pace of international growth quickened, especially in South America.
 Unfortunately, the U.S. housing collapse and global economic crisis that began in 2007 took the real estate industry into its most challenging period in decades.
 Not surprisingly, Dave Liniger and other RE/MAX leaders aggressively sought solutions.
 The focus that emerged: solutions to help families avoid foreclosure.
 Liniger and the others worked tirelessly to advocate for a streamlined short-sale process that would remove frustrating obstacles and delays.
 They worked with major lenders, met with top government officials, and helped train agents.
 The result: RE/MAX created the industry's largest sales force of educated, knowledgeable real estate agents who are able to assist struggling families in a distressed property situation.

-Today, the RE/MAX network has over 96,000 agents and 6,200 offices in more than 95 countries.
+Today, the RE/MAX network has more than 120,000 agents in over 100 countries and territories.
 RE/MAX China is among the newest regions, and it will take RE/MAX into an exciting new frontier.
 The global.remax.com property search site has helped connect this powerhouse network even more closely, offering buyers a central place to search for listings in dozens of countries, in their own language and currency.
 For many reasons, RE/MAX is viewed as the No. 1 brand in real estate.
 Whether measured by closed transaction sides, average agent productivity (as documented in several annual industry studies), brand name awareness, education, experience or an assortment of other key metrics, RE/MAX enjoys a top position in a very competitive landscape.
 And with innovative technology such as the redesigned remax.com, the RE/MAX Mobile Suite, the new MyRU eLearning platform, and the new RE/MAX Commercial website, the network continues to break barriers and stay ahead of ongoing trends.
 That's been an enduring theme throughout the network's history, which reached 40 years in 2013.
 In October 2013, RE/MAX Holdings Inc. became a publicly traded company, listed on the New York Stock Exchange as RMAX.
-Dave and Gail Liniger are still in their leadership roles at RE/MAX World Headquarters in Denver, and their vision, grit and drive has inspired thousands of productive entrepreneurs – the very people they hoped their model would attract – to pursue their own dreams of real estate success.

 You must be logged in to view this item.